 Want to add some ethnic flavor to your holiday feast?
+Whether you are looking to add something authentic to your holiday menu or just want to get adventurous, there is something for everyone.
 Chow down as your ancestors did in the old country with these food traditions from around the globe.

 On Christmas Eve in Russia, the Ukraine and eastern Poland, families share a single bowl of kutya.
 It’s a porridge, usually made from wheat berries, honey and poppy seeds, that symbolizes hope and immortality.
 Some families throw spoonfuls of kutya up to the ceiling—tradition says that if it sticks, the year will bring happiness, peace and success.

-Some people hate it, but families celebrating a traditional Christmas in Norway and Sweden eat lutefisk—boiled cod treated in lye solution.
+While some people hate it, families celebrating a traditional Christmas in Norway and Sweden eat lutefisk—boiled cod treated in lye solution.
 It’s a holdover from medieval days when Christmas was a fasting time.
 Tastier (and less smelly) treats are lefse (thin potato pancakes) and krumkake (rolled cookie crisp).

 While Americans are sawing into fruitcakes, Italians are savoring a holiday bread called panettone.
 Sometimes made with pine nuts and raisins or other candied fruit, panettone looks tall and cylindrical like a chef’s hat.

-Here the party lasts a while.
+There’s plenty of food to enjoy during the holiday in Mexico.
 Dec.
 16 usually kicks off nine days of candlelight ceremonies and feasting festivities.
 After a midnight mass on Christmas Eve, families come home to a huge traditional dinner that includes tamales, fish, suckling pig and a thick, sweet beverage called atole.

 The French also dig in to their Christmas Eve dinner after midnight mass.
 A meal called réveillon (“awakening”) represents a symbolic awakening to the birth of Christ.
 Among the traditional goodies is bûche de Noël, a Yule log-shaped cake covered in bark-like marzipan.